mohdrashid/quorum_1node/README.md

 # Regarding your keys
 Your constellation public ID can be obtained from data directory in constellation/node.pub file.
 This will be used by others to send you private transaction.
 Ethereum accounts can be added from geth using standard geth commands.

+# 3 Node setup
+To use the 3 Node setup in docker switch the branch to 3nodes